sagemath/trac_to_gh/Issue 9770.md

 # Issue 9770: update instructions for reviewers, especially for new developers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9771

 Original creator: niles